JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 the differential equations that describe the system.
 In the case where we know exactly the differential equations from physics, we should rarely expect the neural network to outperform human knowledge.
-Nevertheless, this method crowns itself as an implicit modelling technique which can work when we only observe input and output data of the system without possessing knowledge of what happens inside.
+Nevertheless, this method crowns itself as an implicit modeling technique which can work when we only observe input and output data of the system without possessing knowledge of what happens inside.
 Then, one of the biggest pros is to just fit the terms which you don't know exactly.
 There are a bunch of differential equations in fluid dynamics for example, which would almost fall under "we know exactly the